cloudposse/atmos/website/docs/quick-start/vendor-components.md

 In the previous steps, we've configured the repository, and decided to provision the `vpc-flow-logs-bucket` and `vpc` Terraform components into three AWS accounts (`dev`, `staging`, `prod`) in two AWS regions (`us-east-2` and `us-west-2`).
-We've also configured the Atmos CLI to search for the components in the `components/terraform` directory.
+We've also configured the Atmos CLI to search for the Terraform components in the `components/terraform` directory.

-We'll also put the Terraform components into the `infra` folder under `components/terraform` (note that a component can be in the `components/terraform` directory itself, or in any subfolder at any level in the directory).

 Next step is to create the Terraform components `vpc-flow-logs-bucket` and `vpc`.